California State University, Sacramento

 Sacramento State is expanding opportunities for community college transfer students by welcoming applicants earlier in their academic journeys.

 Traditionally, the University has accepted upper-division transfer students who have at least 60 semester units.
-Sac State, however, is accepting for the Spring 2025 semester students with fewer units as long as meet minimum requirements for admission.
+Sac State, however, is accepting for the Spring 2025 semester students with fewer units as long as they meet minimum requirements for admission.

 The expanded admissions will help Sac State grow its enrollment while helping community college students reach their degree and career goals earlier, said Brian Henley, the University’s director of Admissions and Outreach.